tymyrddin/purple/source/docs/distribution-networks/observable-semantics/network-and-time/timing-and-synchronisation-anomalies.md

 ## Granularity and precision in timestamps

 Different systems record timestamps at different precision levels.
-The historian might record timestamps to millisecond precision (100ms resolution), while the SCADA records to second precision (1-second resolution).
-A protection relay's COMTRADE file records at microsecond precision.
-When correlating timestamps, the precision of each system must be understood.
+The historian samples its time-series to sub-second resolution (a reading every 100 milliseconds to one second), the SCADA journal stamps events to millisecond precision, and a protection relay's COMTRADE file records at microsecond precision.
+When correlating timestamps, each system's precision sets what a match can prove.

 An impossibly high-precision correlation (claiming that two events occurred at exactly the same nanosecond when the systems only record to millisecond precision) is a red flag suggesting that timestamps have been artificially aligned in